annaschenfisch/annaschenfisch.github.io/_pages/about.md

   - /about.html
 ---
-I am a topologist and geometer, combining elements of pure math with elements of computer scientist.
+I am a topologist and geometer, combining elements of pure math with elements of computer science.
 My current research interests are in the algebraic K-theory of persistence modules and shape representation using directional topological descriptors.